hammoh7/Ethereum-Solidity/Notes/Solidity.md

 Transient might refer to data that exists temporarily or is not persisted on the blockchain.

 1. Stack:-
-   Solidity does not support dynamic allocation of memory on the stack.
+   Solidity does not support dynamic allocation of memory on the stack.<br>
-   Primitive data types and fixed-size arrays declared within functions are stored on the stack.
+   Primitive data types and fixed-size arrays declared within functions are stored on the stack.<br>
-   Stack variables are also temporary and are deallocated once the function execution completes.
+   Stack variables are also temporary and are deallocated once the function execution completes.<br>
    Example-
    ```
    function exampleFunction() public {